-Students in Good Standing.
-Central Missouri students who have both a 2.0 cumulative and UCM grade point average are in good standing and are eligible to enroll for classes.
+Good Academic Standing.
+Central Missouri students who have both a 2.00 cumulative and UCM grade point average are in good academic standing and are eligible to enroll for classes.

 Academic Probation.
-A student whose Central Missouri or cumulative GPA or total UCM GPA drops below 2.0 will be placed on academic probation.
-A transfer student will be placed on academic probation at the time of admission if his/her cumulative GPA is less than 2.0.
+A student whose cumulative GPA or total UCM GPA drops below 2.00 will be placed on academic probation.
+A transfer student will be placed on academic probation at the time of admission if his/her cumulative GPA is less than 2.00.
 Students placed on academic probation may continue to enroll in classes.
-Students are encouraged to seek advice from their college adviser about future enrollments.
+Students are encouraged to seek advice from their college advisor about future enrollments.
 Students on academic probation may not enroll in more than 15 semester hours during any semester of academic probation.

 Removal From Probation.
-A student placed on academic probation will be continued on probation until the UCM GPA and the cumulative GPA are 2.0 or higher.
-When a student on academic probation raises their UCM GPA and their cumulative GPA to 2.0 or above, the student is removed from probation.
+A student placed on academic probation will be continued on probation until the UCM GPA and the cumulative GPA are 2.00 or higher.
+When a student on academic probation raises their UCM GPA and their cumulative GPA to 2.00 or above, the student is removed from probation.
 Transfer credit may not be used to raise a total UCM GPA.

 Academic Suspension.
-A student on academic probation will be suspended from Central Missouri at the conclusion of his/ her next semester/enrollment period if his/her semester/enrollment period GPA is less than 2.0.
-A transfer student who was admitted on probation will be suspended from Central Missouri at the conclusion of his/her first semester/enrollment period if his/her semester/ enrollment period GPA is less than 2.0.
-Academic suspension is for a period of one full semester, after which, students may apply for reinstatement.
+A student on academic probation will be suspended from Central Missouri at the conclusion of his/her next semester/enrollment period if his/her semester/enrollment period GPA is less than 2.00.
+A transfer student who was admitted on probation will be suspended from Central Missouri at the conclusion of his/her first semester/enrollment period if his/her semester/enrollment period GPA is less than 2.00.
+Academic suspension is for a period of one full semester (not including summer semester), after which, students may apply for reinstatement.
+International students must contact the International Center immediately upon suspension from the university.

 Academic Dismissal.
-A student who has been suspended and later readmitted and continued on probation but does not achieve a semester GPA of 2.0 or higher in a subsequent semester/ enrollment period will be dismissed.
+A student who has been suspended and later reinstated and continued on probation but does not achieve a semester GPA of 2.00 or higher in a subsequent semester/enrollment period will be dismissed.
 Academic dismissal is for a period of one calendar year, after which, a student may apply for reinstatement.
+International students must contact the International Center immediately upon dismissal from the university.

 Reinstatement.
 The reinstatement of students who have been suspended or dismissed from Central Missouri is not automatic or guaranteed.
 Requests for reinstatement are reviewed by the major college or by the Transfer and Transition Office for undecided students.
 The reinstatement petition can be accessed at www.ucmo.edu/reinstatement.
-The petition includes a written portion where you should include: an explanation of an extenuating circumstances for earlier poor performance, and an explanation of activities and plans which may lead to improved scholastic performance at UCM.
+The petition includes a written portion where the student includes: an explanation of extenuating circumstances for earlier poor performance, and an explanation of activities and plans which may lead to improved scholastic performance at UCM.
 Other substantiating evidence may also be requested.
+No additional application fee is required.
+Students must submit transcripts from all colleges attended that are not yet on file.
+After a review of the petition and academic records students will be notified as to whether they have been reinstated.

 Students may petition for reinstatement as follows:

-- Students who have been suspended may petition for reinstatement after one semester excluding Summer Session.
-Students who have been dismissed may petition for reinstatement after one calendar year. - 2.
-A student with extenuating circumstances who has been suspended or dismissed may petition for immediate (or early) reinstatement.
+Students who have been suspended may petition for reinstatement after one semester excluding Summer Session.
+Students who have been dismissed may petition for reinstatement after one calendar year.
+2. A student with extenuating circumstances who has been suspended or dismissed may petition for immediate (or early) reinstatement.
 Early reinstatement is rarely granted and only applies for extenuating circumstances for which supporting evidence can be provided.